johnshepherd1962/hello-world/README.md

 # hello-world
 Just a tutorial
-that I am working om
+that I am working on